Nessa Ní Shéaghdha: Biography

 Ní Shéaghdha also edited and translated a number of texts of histories of Ireland and mythologies including Tóruigheacht Dhiarmada agus Ghráinne.

 Although she had to stop working for a time, Ní Shéaghdha was a graduate of the School of Celtic Studies at the Dublin Institute for Advanced Studies from 1950 to 1954.
 She retired in 1981 after working as a scholar and Research Assistant.
 She continued working on her project of cataloging Irish manuscripts after she retired.
 Ní Shéaghdha also gave lectures in the Universities and acted as an external examiner.

 Personal life

 Ní Shéaghdha married David J. Doran in 1939.
 They had a son and three daughters.
 The family lived in Corca Dhuibhne, Dundrum, Dublin.

 Once her family was older she worked part-time, from 1954 to 1981.
-Not being able to work had an impact on the progression of her career, which can be seen when reflected against the lives of some of her classmates.
+Not being able to work had an effect on the progression of her career, which can be seen when reflected against the lives of some of her classmates.
 She died 11 April 1993.
 She is buried in Enniskerry, County Wicklow.